Generic Name: pioglitazone and glimepiride (PYE-oh-GLI-ta-zone & glye-MEP-ir-ide)

 Brand Name: Duetact

 Thiazolidinedione antidiabetics such as pioglitazone/glimepiride may cause or worsen heart failure in some patients.
 Tell your doctor if you have a history of heart failure.
-Pioglitazone/glimepiride should not be used to treat patients with moderate to severe heart failure.
+Pioglitazone/glimepiride should not be used to treat patients who have heart failure with symptoms, or who have moderate to severe heart failure.
 You will be monitored for signs of heart failure when you start pioglitazone/glimepiride and when your dose increases.
-Contact your doctor at once if you develop swelling of the hands, ankles, or feet; shortness of breath; or sudden, unexplained weight gain.
+Contact your doctor at once if you develop symptoms of heart failure (eg, swelling of the hands, ankles, legs or feet; shortness of breath; sudden, unexplained weight gain).
 Your doctor may need to stop your medicine or change your dose.

 Treating type 2 diabetes in certain patients.
 It is used along with diet and exercise.